llmors/cli/README.md

 files. `sync` only writes when something actually changed, so re-running it on an unchanged project is a no-op.
 Both commands resolve your configured vendor **key** to its numeric id (functions are pathed by id) and require `LLMOR_VENDOR` to be set.

-## How authentication works

-1. `POST /v1/auth/session` creates an anonymous session (`token` + `secret`).
-2. `POST /v1/auth/signin` upgrades it to a signed-in session using your credentials.
-3. Every request carries an `X-AccessToken` header — a base64-encoded JSON document `{token, timestamp, signature}` where `signature = HMAC-SHA256("METHOD:REQUEST_URI:TIMESTAMP", secret)`.
-4. If the API returns `401`, the CLI discards the session, re-authenticates, and retries the request once.

-The signing logic lives in `src/Auth/AccessTokenSigner.php` and mirrors the server-side validation in llmonrails.

 ## Development